-When developing without Visual Studio, just using the CLI and may be an code editor like Visual Studio code, debugging is more difficult.
+When developing without Visual Studio, just using the CLI and maybe a code editor like Visual Studio code, debugging is more difficult.

 Container debugging for VS Code is out-of-scope for this doc and when using VS Code, users will want to debug outside of a container whenever possible.